sktime/sktime/docs/source/installation.rst

 .. warning::
     Some of the dependencies included in ``all_extras`` do not work on mac ARM-based processors, such as M1, M1Pro, M1Max or M1Ultra.
 This may cause an error during installation.
+Mode details can be found in troubleshooting section below.

 Installing sktime from conda